skr571999/notes/tools/git_github/README.md

 - git rebase --continue
 - git log --oneline --graph
 - git push origin feature --force

+# to see the changes in the files in commits
+git log -p
 ```

 ## Pruning Local Branches